 Bathing and grooming are essential when it comes to having a healthy and clean dog around.
-Not only will it help keep your dog fresh and clean, but will also keep your house clean as well.
+Not only will it help keep your dog fresh and clean, but it will keep your house clean as well.

 We’re providing extensive details about how and why dog grooming and bathing are important.
 We’ve also added a few training techniques to make things a lot easier.